 4 What does a Social Semiotic Multimodal Discourse Analysis of communication / (inter-) action and of semiotic entities / texts entail?

 If Multimodality names the field of work and Social Semiotics names the theory with which that field is approached, then a number of points arise in relation to each.
 Multimodality, first and foremost, refuses the idea of the ‘priority’ of the linguistics modes; it regards both as partial means of making meaning, In principle, any mode may be ‘prior’ in its use in a particular environment.
 Modes shape our encounter with the world and our means of re-making the world in semiotic entities of any kind.
 This is so both in terms of the ‘logics’ of modes – temporal or spatial – and the consequences which flow from that in the social development of modes in a particular community over time; and it is so in terms of affordances of other kinds, for example of (still) image compared to writing.
-The entities of writing lexical, syntactic, textual are entirely different from those of image: words work differently to depictions, and spatial means of showing ‘connection’ and ‘relation’ are quite unlike those of the syntax of writing.
+The entities of writing - lexical, syntactic, textual -are entirely different from those of image: words work differently to depictions, and spatial means of showing ‘connection’ and ‘relation’ are quite unlike those of the syntax of writing.

 Social Semiotics serves to emphasize what is shared communicationally: that there need to be resources for showing connection and relation in any mode, even though they will be different in each mode; that features of meaning are shared among all modes – intensity, framing, foregrounding, highlighting, coherence and cohesion, forms of genre, etc – even though they will differ from mode to mode.
-Intensity in speech and as saturation in colour or as thickness or bolding in writing or in image.
+Intensity may be materialized as loudness in speech and as saturation in colour or as thickness or bolding in writing or in image.

 Communicationally, Social Semiotic theory brings a rhetorical approach: that is, rhetoric as the politics of communication demands an attitude which enquires about the social environment of communication and its participants, about their relations in terms of power and their social characteristics.
 It focuses on what is to be communicated and on the means available for materializing the meanings at issue and the means most apt in terms of the social environment and the characteristics of the audience.
 The designer, usually the same person as the rhetor, then has the task of turning the rhetorical assessment of the environment, of the audience and of the means for materializing these, into a design most likely to meet the political aims of the rhetor.

-The availability of modes founded on the different logics of time and space – or of both, as in sign-languages so called, or dance – is particularly useful as a resource for design, for instance in designing texts or other semiotic objects on the differ principles of modularity or linearity – or to use the insights of the theory to provide descriptions of how these principles work in different modes as much as in different cultures.
+The availability of modes founded on the different logics of time and space – or of both, as in sign-languages so called, or dance – is particularly useful as a resource for design, for instance in designing texts or other semiotic objects on the differing principles of modularity or linearity – or to use the insights of the theory to provide descriptions of how these principles work in different modes as much as in different cultures.
 A theory which includes that distinction is essential in ‘the West’ where linear forms of semiotic organization are now challenged intensely by modular forms – to some extent as an effect of the ‘transport’ of one principle from a social cultural site where it has been dominant to a site where it has not been hitherto, as much as the displacement of one site of appearance and display – the page, by another - the screen.

 In areas of cross-cultural communication a multimodal approach is an essential prerequisite, and it affects all forms of composition, everywhere, though differently in different sites.